quicwg/multipath/draft-ietf-quic-multipath.md

 to compute smoothed_rtt and rttvar per
 {{Section 5.3 of QUIC-RECOVERY}} regardless of the path through which PATH_ACK frames are received.
-This approach will provide good results as long as acknowledgements are sent consistently over the same path.
+This approach will provide good results as long as acknowledgements are sent consistently over the same paths.
 If the acknowledgement sender
 revisits its sending preferences, the set of paths can change.
 However, this is not very different from route changes on a single path.